Aluminium is abundant

-Keeps food fresh
+Aluminium keeps food fresh

 Aluminium foil reflects both heat and light and is completely impermeable, which means no taste, aroma or light gets in or out.
 This trait makes it perfect for food preservation and it’s already widely used in the food industry and private households alike.
 Efficient food conservation also leads to less waste.

-Easy to form
+Aluminium is easy to form

 Aluminium reflects both heat and light, trapping warmth and cold under its cover, making it ideal for both food preservation and emergency blankets.
 And light fittings, mirrors, chocolate wrappers, window frames and a whole lot of other uses.
 Also, the high energy efficiency in reflectors reduces energy consumption, adding to aluminium’s superiority over most metals.